wealthica/wealthica.js/README.md

 Pass an optional institution object (`{ type, name }`) to go straight to the institution's credentials form.
 Otherwise the modal will open at the Select Institution step.

-The `newInvestment` parameter is provided when a new institution has been created.
+The `newInstitution` parameter is provided when a new institution has been created.

 ```
 addon.addInstitution({ type: 'demo', name: 'Demo' }).then(function (newInstitution) {